forefireAPI/forefire/README.md

 ## Quick Start with Docker

-The easiest way to get started is often using Docker and the interactive console, via the **`forefire` command-line interpreter**
+The easiest way to get started is often using Docker and the interactive console with instruction noted below via the **`forefire` command-line interpreter** see in video :

+<video src="./docs/source/_static/build_small_600.mp4" width="600" autoplay loop muted playsinline></video>

 #### Windows note